Tambo, Queensland: Economy

 The chief industries of the town and district are grazing properties for sheep and cattle.
 There was a sawmill (operated by N.K Collins who operated a sawmill in Augathella) which closed in 2011.
 The sawmill reopened March 2018.

 Education

-Tambo State School is a government primary and secondary (Early Childhood-10) school for boys and girls at 20 Mitchell Street (24.8845°S 146.2537°E).
+Tambo State School is a government primary and secondary (Kindergarten to Year 10) school for boys and girls at 20 Mitchell Street (24.8845°S 146.2537°E).
 In 2018, the school had an enrolment of 79 students with 11 teachers and 11 non-teaching staff (7 full-time equivalent).

-There are no secondary schools providing schooling to Year 12 within Tambo or nearby areas; options would be distance education and boarding school.
+There are no secondary schools providing schooling to Year 12 within Tambo or nearby areas; options are distance education and boarding school.